earlygrey/simple-graphs/README.md

 Simple graphs is a java library containing basic graph data structures and algorithms.

-It has two types of weighted graph data structures representing undirected and directed graphs.
+It has two types of graph data structures representing undirected and directed graphs.
 Each of these provides methods for adding and removing vertices and edges, for retrieving edges, and for accessing collections of its vertices and edges.
+All graphs in simple graphs are weighted and (of course) simple.

 Algorithms implemented are:
 - [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search)